esaulpaugh/headlong/README.md

-Contract ABI and Recursive Length Prefix made easy in Java.
+Contract ABI and Recursive Length Prefix made easy in Java (or Android).
 Everything heavily optimized for maximum throughput (ABI function call encoding up to 652x faster than a popular competitor).

 Usage of the ABI codec: